Virtue: Platonic virtue

 This enumeration is traced to Greek philosophy and was listed by Plato who also added piety (ὁσιότης, hosiotēs) and replaced prudence with wisdom.
-Some scholars consider either of the above four virtue combinations as mutually reducible and therefore not cardinal.
+Some scholars consider either of the above four virtue combinations to be mutually reducible and therefore not cardinal.

 It is unclear whether Plato subscribed to a unified view of virtues.
 In Protagoras and Meno he states that the separate virtues cannot exist independently and offers as evidence the contradictions of acting with wisdom, yet in an unjust way; or acting with bravery (fortitude), yet without wisdom.
 The narrative in the Meno commences with the eponymous character asking about virtue, but when Socrates asks him "What is virtue?", he replies with a list of virtues displayed in different ways.

 Aristotelian virtue

 In his Nicomachean Ethics, Aristotle defined a virtue as a point between a deficiency and an excess of a trait.
 The point of greatest virtue lies not in the exact middle, but at a golden mean sometimes closer to one extreme than the other.
 This golden mean obtains at a desirable middle between excess and deficiency.
 For Aristotle, the desirableness of the trait at the golden mean—that which makes it a virtue—consists in its disposition to be "chosen under the proper guidance of reason".
 That is, in its disposition to foster human flourishing, a state defined with respect to human nature conceived teleologically, or as an end to be realized instead of a descriptive fact to be understood.

 However, the virtuous action is not simply the "mean" (mathematically speaking) between two opposite extremes.
 As Aristotle says in the Nicomachean Ethics: "at the right times, and on the right occasions, and towards the right persons, and with the right object, and in the right fashion, is the mean course and the best course, and these are characteristics of virtue."
 For example, generosity is a virtue between the two extremes of miserliness and being profligate.
 Further examples include courage between cowardice and foolhardiness and confidence between self-deprecation and conceit.
 In Aristotle's sense, a virtue is an excellence at being human.